yuzheng14/frontend-dev-env-setup/README.md

 English | [简体中文](https://github.com/yuzheng14/ubuntu-frontend-setup/blob/main/README.zh_CN.md)

-`frontend dev env setup` aims to provide a conveniently way to configure a frontend development environment from a just installed Linux (temporarily Ubuntu only) (Maybe MacOS could perform perfectly too, but I didn't test it.
-If you did it, please inform me.) from scratch.
+`frontend dev env setup` aims to provide a conveniently way to configure a frontend development environment from a just installed Linux (temporarily Ubuntu only) from scratch.

 It contains features following: